-A durable power of attorney (POA) document allows you to appoint a person, known as an attorney-in-fact or agent, to manage your financial and personal affairs if you are unable to do so.
-Unlike a simple power of attorney, a durable power of attorney remains valid even if you were to become incapacitated.
+A durable power of attorney (POA) document allows you to appoint a person, known as an attorney-in-fact or agent, to manage your financial and personal affairs if you cannot.
+Unlike a simple power of attorney, a durable power of attorney remains valid even if you become incapacitated, e.g., comatose or dementia.

-Not having a durable power of attorney already in place can add undue stress on loved ones who are already emotionally-exhausted.
+Not having a durable power of attorney can add undue stress on loved ones who are already emotionally exhausted.
 Not to mention, it’s not uncommon for animosity between family members to creep in during these stressful situations.

 It’s important to note that your durable power of attorney does terminate when you die.
 Your estate executor and durable POA agent are two different roles.
-Even if you name an executor in your will, this doesn’t mean you have named a durable POA agent.
-You can have the same person do both roles, but you need to create both a will and a durable power of attorney.
+Even if you name an executor in your will, this doesn’t mean you have designated a durable POA agent.
+You can have the same person do both roles, but you must create a will and a durable power of attorney.

-A “living will”, “healthcare directive”, and “advance directive” all refer to the legal document that states your wishes for end-of-life medical care if you are incapacitated and unable to state these things yourself.
-Without this document in place, family members and doctors are left to guess what you would prefer in terms of treatment.
-They may end up in painful disputes, which occasionally make it all the way to a courtroom.
+A “living will,” “healthcare directive,” and “advance directive” all refer to the legal document that states your wishes for end-of-life medical care if you are incapacitated and unable to express these things yourself.

 The following are important things to address in a living will: